ARM-software/acle/main/acle.rst

   sections ssec-PAC_ and ssec-BTI_ respectively.
 * Fix the changelog of 2021Q3, as is was missing the mentioning of the intrinsic ``vmul_lane_u16`` in the second item.
+* Fixed item lists rendering in sec-MVE-intrinsics_.
+* Fixed superfluous and broken backticks in code examples throughout.

 References
 ----------